Danyel Smith: Early life

-Smith was born in Oakland, California and began writing at a young age through keeping journals and creating a newspaper called the Weekly Arrow in the fourth grade.
-Following a relocation to Los Angeles at age 10, Smith graduated high school in 1983 at St. Mary's Academy in Inglewood, California.
-Upon graduation, Smith returned to the Bay area to attend University of California, Berkeley.
+Smith was born in Oakland, California, and began writing at a young age through keeping journals and creating a newspaper called the Weekly Arrow in the fourth grade.
+Following a relocation to Los Angeles at the age of 10, Smith graduated high school in 1983 at St. Mary's Academy in Inglewood, California.
+Upon graduation, Smith returned to the Bay area to attend the University of California, Berkeley.